cf2018/aws_lambda_playwright_generic/README.lambda.md

 This README is for deploying and running the project as an AWS Lambda function (container image).

 ## Features
-- Compatible with AWS Lambda and API Gateway
+- Compatible with AWS Lambda (no API Gateway required)
-- Same API and code execution as Flask version
+- Same code execution as Flask version

 ## Quickstart (Local Lambda Testing)